 All through history, the greatest men have always proven to be highly charitable.
 You may say that they give because they have money, but I argue that they always gave, even when broke.
 And there is more than just giving money.
 Lately I have visited several stroke victims in the hospital to help let them know what is ahead.
 While I must still work 12 hours a day, and watch NYPD Blue once a week, finding the time to do charitable work is the most fulfilling part of the day.
 I have been sending money every month to a young girl in Nicaragua, and this Christmas she wrote me a thank you note.
 I felt as if I had just won the lottery.
 If someone in this world has ever done anything good for you, they have probably had the same feeling.
 It is a cheap thrill.

-I truly feel that if you have a few bucks and you do absolutely zip to alleviate human suffering, you are a double-shit-heel, and it will catch up, trust me.
+I truly feel that if you have a few bucks and you do absolutely zip to alleviate human suffering, you are a bad person, and it will catch up, trust me.
 If any of the readers need some help, either advice-wise, or with finances from me, and their cause is just and worthy, you'll find a willing ear.
 Send me a brief description of your plight and your dilemma, and I'll see what I can do.
 If you're behind in your Ferrari Payments, don't bother writing.

 The old excuse that the charities don't give to the right people simply doesn't hold water.
 The big guy keeping brownie points knows what is really going on.
 Giving is what matters.
 Whatever god there is may reside in certain humans.
 There have been times in my life where people have inexplicably appeared, and given me a hand.
 I had a partner once who was in on the ground floor of Caesar's Palace in Vegas.
-After knowing me for less than three hours, he lent me $250,000 and buying me an auction house in California.
+After knowing me for less than three hours, he lent me $250,000 for buying an auction house in California.
 I like to believe that every charitable thing I ever did came back in the form of this gentleman.
 The BBB keep track of larcenous charitable organizations.
 You can always check with them to see if the charity you are interested in giving to is on the up and up.

 If you want to experience the fullness that life can give you, you need love and loving friends.
 Some people think that you just need "stuff."
 I just finished the Robb Report before writing this, and my head is full of beach houses in Newport and Testarossa's at Pebble Beach.
 Take it from me friend, it is a bunch of crap.
 I don't mean that living the elegant life is crap, I mean that needing an overabundance of stuff is crap.
 I very recently became a real millionaire.
 From the very day of reason, I wanted to be rich and famous.
 Well, being America's first high end jewelry discounter, has given me a good amount of clout.
 The name Carl Marcus is known by many around the globe, who travel is reputable circles.
 My accountant recently called and told me that I was a real millionaire, that I could write a check for that amount that day.
 I must tell you, that despite the hoopla Regis perpetuates on TV, it left me with an empty and strange feeling.
 All of a sudden you find that nothing is beyond you.
 Great home, expensive clothes, cars.
 So I fantasized that I would go on a buying binge.
 I asked my son what he truly wanted, and he told me a Porsche 911.
 Maybe someday.
 I thought to my self, all this money and I don't need a damn thing.
 New Rolls, big deal.
 What to do, I could give all my money to charity, but I'm not quite that advanced!
 I called my close rich friends and ask them, "so what do we do now?"
 The consensus was find a safe place to stash it, and watch it grow.
 Peggie Lee's song, "Is that all there is" came to my mind.
 Getting rich fast is a curse!
 Bottom line is that whatever you get, someone has one better.
 I feel sorry for the young men in the financial arena today.
 All those crazy $2,000 lunches.
 They need psychotherapy.
 It can be a big curse, and has cursed many people.
 It takes knowledge, character, and willpower to handle large amounts of money.
 If having lots of money is your goal, I say be charitable, it will get you to your goal quicker.